amanrai31/JavaScript/random/RANDOM.md

 - ``` console.dir(window.document)``` => prints the props/methods of object.

 - Callback means passing whole f/n OR we can say passing f/n ref OR f/n definetion.
-Do not call that that function there just pass the whole f/n.
+Do not call that that function there just pass the whole f/n. ` callback is passing a function (not calling a f/n) as argument of some other f/n`

 ```js
 const arr = [1,2,3];